alvarocalle/Survival-Analysis-with-Python/README.md

 # Survival Analysis with Python

-Survival Analysis of Hard Drives using python.
+Survival Analysis of Hard Drive data using python.

 ## Introduction